FAQs Updated March 31, 2011

 What is the configuration of the bedrooms?

-Each unit has four bedrooms.
+Casa Phoenix four bedrooms.
 Each bedroom has an attached private bathroom with sink, vanity, commode and shower.
-Casa Del Mar has three bedrooms with one king bed each and one bedroom with a queen and daybed.
-Casa Phoenix has three bedrooms with one king bed each and one bedroom with two queens.
-Every bedroom in each condo has its own attached private bath.
+There are three bedrooms with one king bed each and one bedroom with two queens.
+Every bedroom has its own attached private bath.
 Of course, linens, pillows, towels, etc. are furnished, along with daily maid service at no additional charge.
 See htty://www.CozumelParadise.com/interiorphotos.htm

 How many people can stay in the condo?